• Skip to primary navigation

 Instant messaging was always an underdog in this game, and while it’s great in that scenario of a few friends snapping a picture together at a party, this method cannot be tasked with much more.

-Picture Sharing with Google Photos or Apple Photos
+Media Asset Sharing With Google Photos or Apple Photos

 Both Google and Apple have powerful Photos solutions and apps that provide the ability to share pictures with groups.
 These platforms have gotten smarter over the years, too, primarily around helping individuals manage their massive personal collection of pics.
 So can one of these apps be the best method to privately share pictures with a group?